wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * In another draft paper for the Communist Party Congress on 'Aims' etc., there was this: The communists aim for socialist **revolution** without civil war.

+* Dr J.  F. Cairns, in his book in 1972 titled 'The Quiet **Revolution**', stated:
+**Revolution** in an advanced capitalist country can become a possibility only if there is a serious economic crisis.

 * I conclude my contribution to the Budget debate by saying that the Labor Government has created that serious economic crisis and that there are some people in the trade union movement with political beliefs of a communist philosophy who are exploiting it to the utmost to bring about that quiet **revolution** and to destroy free enterprise in this country so that a climate is created where ALP socialism will be the only alternative because private enterprise will no longer be.

 * Chilean **revolution**.

 * It requires of everyone who is going to take part, a lot of self-questioning, a lot of learning, and in many cases, a sort of internal **revolution**.

-* If the Government is planning  to  settle industrial disputes by forcing the bg battalions simply  to  bash it out against the employers - tearing down private property, resorting to arson, destruction, physical violence and **revolution** then I can only say they have forgotten that the French Revolution, the American Revolution and the Russian Revolution started because a few people in seats of power did not realise that right under their noses a **revolution** was erupting and could not see that when people were crying out for bread they could not be satisfied by being given cake when there was no cake to give them.
+* If the Government is planning  to  settle industrial disputes by forcing the bg battalions simply  to  bash it out against the employers - tearing down private property, resorting to arson, destruction, physical violence and **revolution** then I can only say they have forgotten that the French **Revolution**, the American **Revolution** and the Russian **Revolution** started because a few people in seats of power did not realise that right under their noses a **revolution** was erupting and could not see that when people were crying out for bread they could not be satisfied by being given cake when there was no cake to give them.

 * I do not think that people should lose sight of the fact that after promising a **revolution** to restore the pride, confidence and strength of the Chinese empire, Chiang Kai-shek first turned the machine guns on the striking workers in Shanghai in the early 1920s- workers who had struck to facilitate his takeover of the country- then proceeded to collaborate with the very people who had been responsible for the destruction and subjection of China for so long.